pcav/SEXTANTE-Help/saga/convertpointstolines.rst

 Description
 -----------
-This algorithm transforms a points layer in a lines one.
+This algorithm transforms a points layer into a lines one.

 Parameters
 ----------